- The SYSTEM_THREAD_EXCEPTION_NOT_HANDLED_M error is usually caused by problematic drivers.

 - Follow the instructions on the screen to complete the reset.

-After you complete Windows 10 reset, don’t install any software or drivers, instead test if your PC is working properly.
+After you complete Windows 10 reset, don’t install any software or drivers, instead of test if your PC is working properly.
 If the error appears again, it means that your hardware is causing it.

-Solution 6 – Check for faulty hardware
+11. Check for faulty hardware

 If the problem isn’t caused by new hardware, we strongly advise that you perform a detailed hardware inspection in order to find and replace the faulty hardware.

 SYSTEM_THREAD_EXCEPTION_NOT_HANDLED_M error isn’t as serious as other Blue Screen of Death errors, and you can easily fix it by updating your drivers or by removing the problematic software.